jesse-greathouse/greathouse-openresty/src/agentzh/lua-resty-http/README.md

 ## parse_uri

-`syntax: local scheme, host, port, path = unpack(httpc:parse_uri(uri))`
+`syntax: local scheme, host, port, path, query? = unpack(httpc:parse_uri(uri, query_in_path?))`

 This is a convenience function allowing one to more easily use the generic interface, when the input data is a URI.

+As of version `0.10`, the optional `query_in_path` parameter was added, which specifies whether the querystring is to be included in the `path` return value, or separately as its own return value.
+This defaults to `true` in order to maintain backwards compatibility.
+When set to `false`, `path` will only include the path, and `query` will contain the URI args, not including the `?` delimiter.

 ## get_client_body_reader